byuccl/dac_sdc_2022/_labs/hls_accelerator.md

 * Control inputs/outputs that allow us to start the module and know when it's done processing (*ap_start*, *ap_done*, *ap_idle*, *ap_ready*).
 * Data inputs for all of our function arguments.

-These simple inputs and outputs are useful if we want to connect this module to other hardware modules; however, this isn't what we want for our hardware system.
-Rather, we want to be able to control this module from software, isntead, we want these the top-level I/O to be an AXI interface, and the control and data signals to be hardware registers than we can access from software.
+These simple inputs and outputs are useful if we want to connect this module to other hardware modules (like you have done in ECEn 220); however, this isn't what we want for our hardware system.
+Rather, we want to be able to control this module from software.
+This requires an AXI bus interface, with control and data signals accessed through hardware registers on the bus.

 Fortunately, Vitis HLS can automatically create Verilog with various interfaces, including both AXI4-Lite slave and AXI4 master interfaces.
 Interfaces are one of many types of design directives that Vitis supports to guide how the Verilog is created.
-To add interfaces, open your *bitmap_accelerator.c* file, and then open the *Directive* pane (top-right).
+To add interface directives, open your *bitmap_accelerator.c* file, and then open the *Directive* pane (top-right).
 You should see different elements of your C code (functions, arguments, loops, etc) that you can apply directives to.

 We need to create three main interfaces:
-1. An AXI4-Lite slave interface to control the module.
+1. An AXI4-Lite slave interface to control (ie. start) the module.
 1. An AXI4-Lite slave interface to provide function arguments.
 (This will actually be the same bus interface as #1).
-1. An AXI4 master interface, that provides access to the frame buffer in system memory.
+1. An AXI4 master interface, that allows access to the frame buffer in system memory.

 ### Control Interface
 To add this interface:
 * Select the top-level function (*fill_bitmap_region*) in the *Directives* pane, right-click and choose *Insert Directive*.
 * Choose the *INTERFACE* directive type.
 * Change *mode* to *s_axilite* (slave, AXI4-Lite), and click *OK* to finish adding the directive.

 *Note:* Directives can also automatically be applied through Tcl.
 You could add the following line to your *proj.tcl* (before `csynth_design`):